 Insurance: Notaries should ensure that their insurance policies (both Professional Indemnity and Fidelity cover) include their work as a Notary.

-Anti Money Laundering: Money Laundering Guidance August 2008 (Guidance for Notaries) and The Notaries (Prevention of Money Laundering) Rules 2008: Notaries must be familiar with and follow the Guidance.
+Anti Money Laundering: Money Laundering Guidance March 2018 (Guidance for the Legal Sector) and The Notaries (Prevention of Money Laundering) Rules 2008: Notaries must be familiar with and follow the Guidance.